brendanhuddleston18/reading-notes/code201reading-notes/class06notes.md

 - Definitely still fuzzy on question 4/5 of the JS section, specifically the "if an object property name is held in a variable" and the point of `this` if you could just use the object name.

+- Does `this` stay in the local scope of the current object?
+So you could reuse the object?

 - What is an API?